connexcs/docs/docs/customer/customer.md

 | +123456789  |   ^\+([0-9]+)$ |          \1 |                                 Remove leading + |
 | 01782123456 |    ^0([1-9]+)$ |        44\1 |             Remove leading 0 and replace with 44 |

 *To learn more about writing regular expressions, visit http://regexr.com.
-There are lots of tutorials and excercises available for all levels of expertise.*
+There are lots of tutorials and exercises available for all levels of expertise.*

 !!! note
     To Whitelist and Restrict CLIs, see [CLI](/customer/cli).